CMC Electronics

 1953

-English Electric Company Limited of the U.K. acquired 50.6% of Canadian Marconi Company.
+The English Electric Company Limited of the U.K. acquires 50.6% of the Canadian Marconi Company.

 1956

-First Canadian company to design a complete microwave radio relay system, the Mid-Canada Defence Line.
+The Canadian Marconi Company becomes the first Canadian company to design a complete microwave radio relay system, the Mid-Canada Defense Line.

 1957